milarze/menu-graphql/STABILITY_NOTES.md

 Without proper logging we will not be able to figure out what is slow or how to improve performance.

+Fly.io provides a logging using the `fly logs` command.

+Fly.io also provides the application logs in Grafana.

+## Metrics

+Fly.io also provides in-built metrics using Prometheus.
+We just need to add GaaphQL specific metrics in.

+GraphQL Ruby gem already provides a metrics exported that is compatible with the `prometheus_exporter` gem.
+So we will use both of these together.

+Additional configuration is required to ensure that the metrics pushed by GraphQL exporter can reach the metrics collector.
+We need to use `metrics.process.menu-graphql.internal` to route using Fly.io's internal DNS routing.

 ## Query Performance